Sector Alpha

 General Insurance Corporation of India's return ratios over recent years

-General Insurance Corporation of India's operating cash flow is positive (FY2025).
+General Insurance Corporation of India's operating cash flow is positive (FY2026).

-General Insurance Corporation of India's current dividend yield is 2.54%.
+What is General Insurance Corporation of India's dividend yield?

 General Insurance Corporation of India's shareholding pattern (Mar 2026)